bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 #### Polygon Symbology

-+ Polygon layers that have overlapping features require both an Outlined and either a Colour Filled, Colour Themed, or Hatched layer so that the overlapping areas are visible.
++ Polygon layers that have overlapping features require an Outlined layer, and also may have either a Colour Filled, Colour Themed, or Hatched layer.
    + If polygons are not overlapping, a layer presentation **only requires one symbolization**.

 **Polygons: Outlined**:

-+ Use this terminology for a presentation layer when there are no Categories being themed on, and the polygons are not colour-filled.
++ Use this terminology for a presentation layer when there are no Categories being themed on and the polygons are not colour-filled.
 + Presentation layer name example: Water Management Districts - Outlined
++ Required where there is also a presentation layer that is either colour filled or colour themed, and for polygons with overlapping geometry
 + Outline colours should be set to be colours that are visible against imagery.
    + Recommend using bright colours since black and grey will be converted automatically for WMS and AGO to yellow.
-+ Labels are recommended to be set on the Outlined layer only if using multiple presentations.
++ Labels are recommended to be set on the 'Outlined' layer only, if using multiple presentations.

-It may be tempting not to use the Outlined layer, since the user usually has control over symbology once the layer is loaded into a mapping application.
-The outline, however, has a number of benefits, including: makes overlapping geometry apparent, and users are accustomed to seeing it.

 **Polygons: Colour Filled**: